samarpita-saha293/SAS_sample_extraction/README.md

 ## STEP 2: Download extracted data

-First cd to the output directory on UKB RAP and then download the blocks of .vcf.gz using these commands with the help of a bash script iterating over each block in a chromosome.
+First cd to the output directory on UKB RAP and then download the blocks of .vcf.gz using "dx download" commands with the help of a bash script iterating over each block in a chromosome.
+Simply insert the dx  download command in a for loop.
 ```
 dx cd /Cohorts/BCFtools_SAS_extract/Chr_#